 His medical story: Jay was hospitalized three times between November and January because of diverticulitis, a condition where pouches form in the wall of the colon.
 If they become infected and rupture, it can be can be fatal.
 Jay had a major operation to remove an offending 1-foot section of his colon in December and then developed an infection that required another surgery in January.
 He then needed home care for about a month as he recovered.
 Now the bills are coming in, and although he has health insurance through his wife’s job, he still was facing $6,810 in post-insurance bills from Centura Health Avista Hospital, radiologists, acute-car clinicians and the anesthesiologist.
 And his home-car bills have not yet come in.

 How we have helped: The Denver Actors Fund has approved an initial grant of $4,000 to help Jay work down over overall financial burden.
+Combined with targeted donations from the public, the DAF has made a total of $4,335 available to Jay.

 How you can help us help Jay more: Even with this boost, Jay still faces $2,810 in unpaid medical bills, with an expectation of more bills to come.
 If you would like to direct a specific, additional donation to Jay, simply mail checks made out to The Denver Actors Fund (with Jay Louden’s name in the topic field) to P.O.
 Box 11182, Denver, CO, 80212.
 Or use this donation link.
 If you use the online option, be sure to designate that your donation is targeted for Jay Louden.
 Otherwise, your donation will be applied to the replenishment of the Denver Actors Fund’s general fund.